 The Company accepts deposits in conjunction with agreements to sell real estate building lots at Algodon Wine Estates in the Mendoza wine region of Argentina.
 These lot sale deposits are generally denominated in U.S. dollars.
-No additional agreements for the sale of real estate building lots were executed during 2020 and 2019.
-To date, twenty-five lots have been sold.
+The Company executed new agreements for the sale of one additional lot during the year ended December 31, 2021 and recorded deferred revenues in the amount of \$34,000.
+No agreements for the sale of real estate building lots were executed during 2020.
 Revenue is recorded when the sale closes, and the deeds are issued.
+The Company closed on the sale of 22 lots during the year ended December 31, 2021.